 Synths are minted when SNX holders stake their SNX as collateral using the Synthetix staking application, a decentralized application for interacting with Synthetix staking contracts.
-The system is currently backed by a 400% collateralization ratio, although this is a constantly updated variable through community governance.
-SNX incurs debt when Synths are minted, and to exist the system (i.e. unlock their SNX), they must pay back this debt by burning Synths.
+The system is currently backed by a target collateralization ratio (see Current Protocol Parameters), as this is a constantly updated variable through community governance.
+SNX incurs debt when Synths are minted, and to exit the system (i.e. unlock their SNX), they must pay back this debt by burning Synths.

 SNX holders are incentivized to stake their SNX in many ways.
 Firstly, there are exchange rewards.
 These are generated whenever someone makes an exchange within the Synthetix system.
 Each trade generates an exchange fee that is sent to a fee pool, available for stakers to claim their proportion each week.
 This fee is set by governance, and will be displayed by the SNX integrator before the trade.
 The other incentive for stakers is SNX staking rewards, which comes from the protocols inflationary monetary policy.
 These SNX tokens are distributed to SNX stakers weekly on a pro-rata basis provided their collateralization ratio does not fall below the target threshold.

 To learn more about staking, please visit the Synthetix Staking guide.